spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ## Use cases

 Since plan policies get access to the changes to your infrastructure that are about to be introduced, they are the right place to run all sorts of checks against those changes.
-We believe that that there are two main use cases for those checks - [hard rule enforcement](terraform-plan-policy.md#organizational-rule-enforcement) preventing shooting yourself in the foot and [automated code review](terraform-plan-policy.md#automated-code-review) that augments human decision-making.
+We believe that there are two main use cases for those checks - [hard rule enforcement](terraform-plan-policy.md#organizational-rule-enforcement) preventing shooting yourself in the foot and [automated code review](terraform-plan-policy.md#automated-code-review) that augments human decision-making.

 ### Organizational rule enforcement

-In every organization there are things you just don't do.
+In every organization, there are things you just don't do.
 Hard-won knowledge embodied by lengthy comments explaining that if you touch this particular line the site will go hard down and the on-call folks will be after you.
 Potential security vulnerabilities that can expose all your infra to the wrong crowd.
 Spacelift allows turning them into policies that simply can't be broken.
-In this case you will most likely want to exclusively use **deny** rules.
+In this case, you will most likely want to exclusively use **deny** rules.

 Let's start by introducing a very simple and reasonable rule - never create static AWS credentials: